Eve-Sama/ngx-signature-pad/README.md

 English | [简体中文](README-zh_CN.md)

 ## Demo
-You can see all detail directions of API and demo in [here](https://mr-eve.github.io/ngx-signature-pad/)
+You can see all detail directions of API and demo in [here](https://mr-eve.github.io/ngx-signature-pad/).
+There are diffent contents in the mode of PC and Mobile.
+PC emphasis on document, Mobile emphasis on example.

 ## Direction